zhudotexe/redel/docs/viz.rst

 Custom Interactive System
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 To configure the interactive system with your own tools and delegation capabilities, you'll need to tell the server what configuration to use.
-This means providing :class:`.VizServer` with a ``redel_kwargs`` dictionary: a dictionary containing the same arguments you'd use in the :class:`.ReDel` constructor.
+This means providing :class:`.VizServer` with a prototype ``ReDel`` instance:

 .. code-block:: python
     :caption: An example of serving a ReDel configuration with web browsing over the web interface.

-    import redel
     from kani.engines.openai import OpenAIEngine
+    from redel import ReDel
     from redel.server import VizServer
     from redel.tools.browsing import Browsing